Chapter 1

 This is very much a "we" company, not an "I" company.
 People that thrive at Helcim and advance their careers are those that devote themselves to helping their peers succeed.
 Regardless of age, gender, orientation, ethnicity, background or even technical ability, when a new team member is introduced the immediate reaction for everyone around them should be to build up that person, help them learn and help them succeed.

-Conflict is healthy - don't avoid it and do it right
+Conflict is healthy - we don't avoid it and we do it right

 We're an organization that builds people up, but that doesn't mean that we avoid conflict.
 You'll often find team members wholeheartedly disagree on topics and debate on the best course of action, but this is always done professionally, respectfully and with the right intent - to make Helcim better, our team better, our product better, and our merchants happy.